amir20/dozzle/README.md

     path: /run/user/1000/podman/podman.sock
 ```

-If it's not enabled please follow [this tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md) how to enable it
+If it's not enabled please follow [this tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md) to enable it.

-Once you have the podman remote socket you can run dozzle on podman
+Once you have the podman remote socket you can run Dozzle on podman.

 ```
 podman run --volume=/run/user/1000/podman/podman.sock:/var/run/docker.sock -d -p 8080:8080 amir20/dozzle:latest
 ```

-### Adding health check

-Dozzle doesn't enable healthcheck by default as it adds extra CPU usage. `healthcheck` can be enabled manually.

-    version: "3"
-    services:
-      dozzle:
-        container_name: dozzle
-        image: amir20/dozzle:latest
-        volumes:
-          - /var/run/docker.sock:/var/run/docker.sock
-        ports:
-          - 8080:8080
-        environment:
-          DOZZLE_LEVEL: trace
-        healthcheck:
-          test: [ "CMD", "/dozzle", "healthcheck" ]
-          interval: 3s
-          timeout: 30s
-          retries: 5
-          start_period: 30s

-#### Security
+## Security

-You can control the device Dozzle binds to by passing `--addr` parameter.
-For example,

-    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --addr localhost:1224

-will bind to `localhost` on port `1224`.
-You can then use a reverse proxy to control who can see dozzle.

-If you wish to restrict the containers shown you can pass the `--filter` parameter.
-For example,

-    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --filter name=foo

-this would then only allow you to view containers with a name starting with "foo".
-You can use other filters like `status` as well, please check the official docker [command line docs](https://docs.docker.com/engine/reference/commandline/ps/#filtering) for available filters.
-Multiple `--filter` arguments can be provided.

-#### Authentication

-Dozzle supports a very simple authentication out of the box with just username and password.
-You should deploy using SSL to keep the credentials safe.
-See configuration to use `--username` and `--password`.
-You can also use [docker secrets](https://docs.docker.com/engine/swarm/secrets/) `--usernamefile` and `--passwordfile`.

-#### Changing base URL

-Dozzle by default mounts to "/".
-If you want to control the base path you can use the `--base` option.
-For example, if you want to mount at "/foobar",
-then you can override by using `--base /foobar`.
-See env variables below for using `DOZZLE_BASE` to change this.

-    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8080:8080 amir20/dozzle:latest --base /foobar

-Dozzle will be available at [http://localhost:8080/foobar/](http://localhost:8080/foobar/).
+Dozzle supports file based authentication and forward proxy like [Authelia](https://www.authelia.com/).
+These are documented at https://dozzle.dev/guide/authentication.

-#### Analytics collected
+## Analytics collected

 Dozzle collects anonymous user configurations using Google Analytics.
 Why?
 Dozzle is an open source project with no funding.
 As a result, there is no time to do user studies of Dozzle.
 Analytics is collected to prioritize features and fixes based on how people use Dozzle.
 This data is completely public and can be viewed live using [ Data Studio dashboard](https://datastudio.google.com/s/naeIu0MiWsY).